 What Do Signal Bars on a Cell Phone REALLY Mean?

 In all honesty, the bars on a cellphone do not really mean anything.
-They are an aesthetic representation of the signal strength.
-The signal strength is measured by decibels.
+Today, we got a call from a person who asked, "Why does my new Verizon phone have one bar when old one had 3?"
+That is because antenna signal bars are merely an aesthetic representation of the signal strength.
 Depending upon the make and the model of the phone, there can be quite a bit of fluctuation between the bars on one phone to another phone.
+Accurate signal strength is measured in decibels, a unit of signal strength measurement.

 For example, if an algorithm of your phone says that for every 10 db you will see a bar and your friend's phone manufacturer has set it such that for every 15 db a bar will appear, their signal will always appear to be weaker even though they may be receiving more dbs (40 dbs which would be 2 bars as opposed to 30 which would show 3 bars).
 Bars could be compared to a gas gauge where they give you a general idea of what the signal strength is, but not the actual strength.